Free Kitchen Hacks eBook

 Salmon Tacos with Greek Yogurt Sauce assembled on a large white plate

-Looking for a lighter, quick, and easy dinner for Taco night?
+Looking for a fresh, quick, and easy dinner for Taco night?
 These Salmon Tacos with Greek Yogurt Sauce gives you a unique take on the classic taco that’s sure to delight the whole family!

-These fish tacos are comprised of creamy and subtly sweet coconut rice as the base, spicy and savory corn, red onion, and salmon, and fresh avocado all topped with a tangy, citrusy, and slightly spicy Greek yogurt-based sauce.
+These fish tacos are comprised of creamy and subtly sweet coconut rice as the base, spicy and savory corn, red onion, and salmon, and fresh avocado all topped with a tangy, citrusy, and slightly spicy Greek yogurt-based taco sauce.

 Each bite hits you with the perfect balance of salt, acid, and heat.
+I love the complexity and depth of flavor in fish tacos (see also: Baked Red Snapper Tacos).

 Plus, this 30-minute fish dinner comes together quickly and easily to feed 4-6 hungry mouths, making family dinner night delicious and fun!
+As a busy mom who doesn’t want to settle for subpar food, this recipe ticks all my boxes!

 close up of 30 Minute Salmon Tacos with Greek Yogurt Sauce